intel/CommsPowerManagement/sst_bf.md

               maximum.
   -r          Revert cores to minimum/Turbo.
 Set all cores to 800 minimum and
               3900 maximum.
-  -t          Revert cores to minimum/P1.
-Set all cores to 800 minimum and
-              2300 maximum.
-  -a          Mixed config A. Set high priority cores to 2700 minimum and 3900
-              maximum, and set normal priority cores to 800 minimum and 2100 maximum.
-  -b          Mixed config B. Set high priority cores to 2700 minimum and 2700
-              maximum, and set normal priority cores to 800 minimum and 3900 maximum.
   -i          Show current SST-BF frequency information -l          List High Priority cores
   -v          Show script version